zeyad-boyah/php_iti/README.md

 - **[Project 4: Comprehensive CRUD Application](./php_fourth_lab/index.php)**
   *Overview:*
   This is a full-featured web application that implements all CRUD (Create, Read, Update, Delete) operations using the POST method.
-It is built with PHP and styled with Bootstrap to ensure a modern, responsive frontend.
+It is built with PHP and styled with Bootstrap.
 The project is divided into multiple files for handling different operations such as user registration, data insertion, updates, deletion, and data retrieval.

   **Key Features:**
   - **CRUD Operations:**
     Implements complete CRUD functionality across multiple PHP scripts.
   - **Frontend Integration:**
-    Uses Bootstrap for a modern look and feel, ensuring mobile responsiveness.
+    Uses Bootstrap for mobile responsiveness.
   - **Error Handling:**
     Validates form data and displays error messages for issues like invalid email formats or missing data.